-- e.
-Appointed members of the full-time tenured faculty: - 1) The President, in consultation with the Provost and Vice President for Academic Affairs, shall appoint three faculty to three-year terms. - 2) A tenured faculty nominated by the Senate Executive Committee and approved by the Senate who shall serve as the cochairperson for the duration of the strategic plan.
-The co-chair will receive a one course reduction per year during the academic year.
+e.
+Appointed members of the full-time tenured faculty:

+The President, in consultation with the Provost and Vice President for Academic Affairs, shall appoint three faculty to three-year terms.

 The operative procedures for the Committee and any subsequent changes thereof are subject to Senate affirmation and shall be included in the Faculty Handbook.
 (See Strategic Planning Committee Operation Procedures).